The School

 1967

-School families gathered for a General Assembly to establish the “Pan American School Association” and founded the school.
+The school’s founding families form a General Assembly to establish the “Pan American School of Bahia Association” (Associação Escola Pan Americana).

 • 1971/1972